-The Service Authorization Work Group held four meetings July and one in August 2018 to obtain input related to waiver services authorization and billing criteria.
+The Service Authorization Work Group held four meetings in July and one in August of 2018 to obtain input related to waiver services authorization and billing criteria.

-The Community Coordination Coalition (CCC) service delivery system and waiver services input monthly.
-The Technical Work Group shared information and obtain input related to services and rates - June 13, 2018, August 10, 2018, August 31, 2018, and October 26, 2018
+The Community Coordination Coalition (CCC) shared information and obtained input related to the service delivery system and waiver services monthly.

+The Technical Work Group shared information and obtained input related to services and rates on June 13, 2018, August 10, 2018, August 31, 2018, and October 26, 2018.

-Maryland's Long-Term Services and Supports Provider Work Group shared information and obtain input related to the service delivery system and waiver services monthly from July 2018 to January 2019
+Long Term Supports and Services Provider Work Group shared information and obtained input related to the service delivery system and waiver services monthly from July to January 2019.

-DDA Public Presentations - examples including:
+DDA Public Presentations examples including: